 Units who recovered from rout this turn may not activate.
 Other units can be activated when their commander is.

 To activate a unit, a “hand” of 12-sided dice (d12s) is rolled.
-This begins with six dice, but one is removed for every disruption point currently suffered by the unit (maximum of three).
+This begins with six dice, but one is removed for every disruption point (DRP) currently suffered by the unit (maximum of three).

 One successful d12 roll earns one action, three successes earn two actions and if all six dice succeed then unit may perform three actions.
 Actions are MOVE, CHARGE, SHOOT or RALLY (or any combination).

-If the turn is of 20 or 25 minutes' duration all units that activate gain an additional action
+If the turn is of 25 or 30 minutes' duration all units that activate gain an additional action

 If all of the dice rolled fail to achieve a success the unit must take an immediate morale test.
 This cannot be avoided by a commander using Initiative Points and a commander cannot remove DPs from a unit prior to testing.